top of page

 Board of Directors

-Place 8: Michelle Crim - Parent Advocate
+Place 8: Courtney Caraway - Family and Community Advocate

-Place 10: Lacey Eaton - Community Advocate
+Place 10: Laurie Snyder - Board Treasurer - Family and Community Advocate

 Place 11: Kerri Staples - Community Advocate